Oysters3/Z420-Bios-update-V1-to-V2---Lessons-Learned/Bios update with HxD.md

 - **Always keep a backup** of your original dump.
 - Use the **“Go To” (Ctrl+G)** and **“Select Block” (Ctrl+E)** features for precision in HxD.
 - Make sure the donor region is from a compatible source (same board family and version).
+- This doesnt change the MAC or Serial number, they are kept elsewhere in the .bin file, specifically between 511DDO and 511E00.
+The Mac first, then followed by the serial number.

 ---